makerdao/community/content/en/faqs/dai.md

 <StatusBanner sticky>

-These are legacy guides and will not be maintened.
+These are legacy guides and will not be maintained.
 You may be looking for the Dai pages here <Button  secondary inline to="/learn/Dai/">The Dai Section</Button>

 </StatusBanner>